WhatsApp vs Job Management Software: UK Cost Guide (2026) featured image

 Revenue increase reported by tradespeople after their first year on paid job management software

 The manual workflow most trades run on.
-It gets the job done until it doesn't.
+It gets the job done until it does not.

 WhatsApp is free.
 Excel is either free or already bundled with your Microsoft 365 subscription.
 But "free" is only the upfront cost.
 The hidden costs come in four forms.